snodgrass23/base12/README.md

 "Run admin/management tasks as one-off processes."

-All admin processes can be handled with scripts in the /scripts directory.
+All admin processes are handled with scripts in the /scripts directory.
-Base12 comes bundled with provisioning and deployment scripts, test scripts, and management scripts, and generators.
+Built-in scripts include provisioning and deployment, tests, dependency management, and generators.

 ## System Requirements